Skip to content

 Magnesium Chloride Hexahydrate (MgCl2+6H20).

 Even in its dehydrated crystalised salt flakes form magnesium chloride hexahydrate still is about half made up of water - ie. water molecules forming a crystalline structure.
-The other half of the atomic weight is approx 46-47% magnesium chloride plus 2-3% percent of mixed synergistic trace minerals.
+The other half is approx 46-47% magnesium chloride plus 2-3% percent of mixed synergistic trace minerals.
 It is hygroscopic, hydrophilic, and water seeking: ie. Magnesium chloride salt absorbs moisture from the atmosphere until it eventually liquefies itself.
 It will always want to return back to its original liquid water state as soon as moisture is close by.
-In other words, magnesium 'wants' to dissociate and free float, but it needs the water to dissociate and be freed.
+In other words, magnesium 'wants' to dissociate and free float in the water if enough is available.
+It needs water and water needs it.
+The attraction between water and magnesium is very strong.
 The water molecules are in a sense competitive suiters looking to partner up with ionised magnesium (Mg2+).
-This is the foundation of the energy of life, and of mitochondrial metabolism, which cannot exist without magnesium and water.
+Magnesium's charge structures the water molecules, and is the foundation of the energy of life.
+Mitochondrial metabolism cannot work without magnesium and water.

 Water Dipole diagram of unstructured (A) and structured (C) water from Cells, Gels and the Engines of Life by Prof. Gerald Pollack